sfdezlop/erp-front-isdi-coders-final-project/pending.md

 2.- At backend, file `collections.mongo.repo.ts`: Add a new `case` for the new collection name (recommended by alphabetic order) to the `switch` statement in function `queryInputDefault`.

 3.- At frontend, file `query.collection.cases.ts`: Add a new `case` for the new collection name (recommended by alphabetic order) to the `switch` statement of each class method to include this collection to the their functionalities.
 Please note that if in the properties of the mongo `Schema` at the backend one/any of the field/s is/are disabled in the `transform(document, returnedObject)` settings, this/these field/s will not be shown in the UI components, as there are not supplied by mongo db (e.g. `passwd` field at `userSchema`)

+This PASUIC strategy also allows to have only one UI component for a gallery of documents of all the collections and navigation across collections with related data.

 ### Standard methods for services